 Managing a condition like epilepsy can be complex and frustrating.
 Seizures can make it hard to work, go to school, drive, and take part in social activities.
 More than half of people with seizures experience memory problems.
 Sometimes epilepsy treatment makes these activities harder, too.

 HOBSCOTCH (Home-Based Self-Management and Cognitive Training Changes Lives) is an evidence-based self-management program that helps improve the lives of people with epilepsy.
 While not a cure, HOBSCOTCH helps adults with seizure disorders manage and cope with memory challenges to lead happier, more productive lives.

 The Epilepsy and Epilepsy Surgery Support Group provides information, education, and support for patients who have had, or will have, epilepsy surgery, and their families.

 For information, call Nancy Solis at 603-650-6265.

 Epilepsy Resource Room

 The Epilepsy Resource Room supports people living with epilepsy throughout New Hampshire.
-Any person with epilepsy or their family members can connect directly with Resource Room coordinators from the Epilepsy Foundation New England (EFNE) by calling 617-506-6041, extension 151.
+Any person with epilepsy or their family members can connect directly with a coordinator from the Epilepsy Foundation New England (EFNE) by calling 617-506-6041, extension 151.